 Weakened Immunity

-People With Health Conditions
+People with Health Conditions

-People with conditions like diabetes, blood sugar disorders, low blood pressure, cancer, heart disease, liver problems, or kidney failure should not try a detox diet due to its potential risks.
-Such people are particularly prone to dehydration from not consuming enough fluids (remember the body needs between 2-3 liters per day).
-They are also at an increased risk for gallstones when cutting out certain foods (17).
+Such people are particularly prone to dehydration due to not consuming enough fluids (remember the body needs between 2-3 liters per day).
+They are also at an increased risk of gallstones when cutting out certain foods (9).

 Electrolyte Imbalance